Protect Your Business by Learning the Top 20 Chargeback Risk Factors

 You may be surprised to learn that roughly 1 in 4 merchants who dispute their own chargebacks do not bother tracking their win-rate.
 Tracking your chargeback win-rate is essential; it allows you to examine and refine your dispute process and strategies, identifying what works and what doesn’t.

 The Biggest Mistake of All: Doing Nothing.

 All the above mistakes can lead to more chargebacks…but there’s no bigger mistake you can make than to do nothing about it.

 Chargebacks cost merchants roughly $31 billion in direct fees, liabilities, and lost revenue in 2017.
 Of course, the problem balloons when you factor in all the money lost to false declines, sustainability issues, return fraud, and other related issues.
 You can’t afford to let these simple errors keep causing chargebacks…no one can.

-Click below and learn how you can take a stance and start protecting your business today.
+Click below and learn how you can take a stance.
+Eliminate chargeback risk factors and start protecting your business today.